+Main Plenary issue: endorsement of updated WSIST report; extension of WSIST and nominations for chair of this ad hoc team.

 CEOS Acquisition Strategy for GEO Global Agricultural Monitoring Initiative (GEOGLAM)

 Brian Killough (NASA) presented an update on the activities of the CEOS ad hoc Working Group on GEOGLAM, summarising changes since SIT-30.